 $3.45/sq. ft. |

-Installing turf involves the preparation of the road base.
+Installing artificial turf involves the preparation of the road base.
 Class II road base is a proper drainage material made of crushed rocks of various sizes.
 It is installed as a base surface for artificial grass to provide stability to the surface.
 The pricing of road base will be different based on your location and accessibility.
 On average, an installer shall bring about 4 cubic yards of base material to prepare the surface.
-The more road base applied to the installation area, the stronger the surface and the drier the lawn.
+The more road base applied to the installation area, the stronger the surface and the drier the synthetic lawn.
+Yet this increases labor costs.
 Also, the base is the best prevention of weeds.
+This is true for both residential and commercial applications.
+Commercial synthetic lawns and sports fields often require at least 4 inches of base to provide proper drainage and support specialty equipment.
 You will save money on maintenance and ensure proper drainage with the right amount of base applied by professional artificial grass installers.

 Installers Cut Corners By: